IBM/ibm-licensing-operator/README.md

 ### Installing IBM Licensing Operator as a part of IBM Cloud Platform Common Services on OpenShift

 **Prerequisites**

-Install all the following operators that IBM Licensing Operator depends on:
+To use License Service, aditionally install the following operators that IBM Licensing Operator depends on:
 - ibm-cert-manager-operator
 - ibm-licensing-operator
 - ibm-metering-operator
 - ibm-mongodb-operator

 **Installation**

-For the installation steps, see: [Installing IBM Cloud Platform Services in your OpenShift Container Platform cluster](https://www.ibm.com/support/knowledgecenter/SSHKN6/installer/1.1.0/install_operator.html).
+For the installation steps, see [Installing IBM Cloud Platform Services in your OpenShift Container Platform cluster](https://www.ibm.com/support/knowledgecenter/SSHKN6/installer/1.1.0/install_operator.html).

-### Installing IBM Licensing Operator with stand-alone containerized IBM products using `Operator Lifecycle Manager`(OLM)
+### Installing IBM Licensing Operator with stand-alone containerized IBM products using Operator Lifecycle Manager(OLM)

-#### Install the IBM Licensing Operator On OCP 4.2+
+#### Installing the IBM Licensing Operator on OCP 4.2+

 **Prerequisites**
 - Administrator permissions for the cluster

-1\. **Create OperatorSource**
+1\. **Create `OperatorSource`**

-Before you install IBM Licensing Operator, the following `operator source` should be created to get operator bundles from `quay.io`.
+Before you install IBM Licensing Operator, the following operator source should be created to get operator bundles from `quay.io`.

 ```yaml
 apiVersion: operators.coreos.com/v1